Polymer/polymer-bundler/README.md

 point to resources in `path/totarget/subpath` and `path/to/target/subpath2/` will also be removed.

+The command

+    vulcanize --inline-scripts target.html

+will inline scripts in `target.html` as well as HTML Imports.
+Exclude flags will apply to both Imports and Scripts.

 ## Using vulcanize programmatically

 Vulcanize as a library has two exported function.